Mostafa-Samir/DNC-tensorflow/README.md

 - if the trained model has learned an implicit copying algorithm that can be generalized to larger input lengths.
 - if the learned model is independent of the training memory size and can be scaled-up with memories of larger sizes.

-To approach that, a model with 15 memory locations was trained on a copy problem in which a single sequence of random binary vectors of lengths between 1 and 10 was presented as input.
+To approach that, a 2-layer feedforward model with 15 memory locations was trained on a copy problem in which a single sequence of random binary vectors of lengths between 1 and 10 was presented as input.
 Details of the training process can be found [here](tasks/copy/).

 The model was then tested on pairs of increasing sequence lengths and increasing memory sizes with re-training on any of these pairs of parameters, and the fraction of correctly copied sequences out of a batch of 100 was recorded.
 The model was indeed able to generalize and use the available memory locations effectively without retraining.
 This is depicted in the following figure which resembles **Extended Data Figure 2** from the paper.

-*Similar figures can be re-generated in the [visulaization notebook](tasks/copy/visualization.ipynb)*
+*Similar figures can be re-generated in the [visualization notebook](tasks/copy/visualization.ipynb)*

 ![DNC-Scalability](/assets/DNC-scalable.png)